WavebreakMediaMicro - Fotolia

 The SAP BI platform, a venerable analytics suite, is still a significant player in a fast-changing analytics market.

-Much of that sustained success is due to a major reboot that recast the platform in a cloud-based architecture.
+Much that sustained success is due to a major reboot that recast the platform in a cloud-based architecture.

 The result is an analytics suite, anchored by SAP Analytics Cloud, that is both competitive with the modern products from competing business intelligence software vendors and positioned to remain so in the future.